sass/sassc-rails/README.md

 ## Credits

-This gem is based on sass-rails [sass-rails](https://github.com/rails/sass-rails), and is maintained by [Ryan Boland](https://ryanboland.com).
+This gem is based on [sass-rails](https://github.com/rails/sass-rails), and is maintained by [Ryan Boland](https://ryanboland.com).